djurasze/SociableDomainUnitTesting/README.md

 modifications made during a test run, to ensure that the context stays consistent.
-This is best achieved by using cleanup methods or by resetting the state of any external resources used during the test.
+This is best achieved by using cleanup methods or by resetting the state of any external resource used during the test.

 ## Cons